akeneo/pim-helpcenter/content/updates/2021-02/5-Up-to-10-millions-assets.md

 # Up to 10 millions of assets per asset family
 ::: meta-data type="New" features="Scalability, Governance" available="mid-February"

-It's now possible to have up to 10 million assets per asset family.
-Indeed, with time, your catalog grows as you add more and more products.
-As a result, your number of pictures and files can also double or triple.
+In the era of Product Experience, media files like images, videos, product sheets are more than ever needed to deliver compelling and personalized experiences to your customers.
+So as your media library grows, Akeneo needs to comply with your needs, that is why you can now have up to 10 million assets per asset family.

 ::: more
 [What is an asset?](../articles/what-about-assets.html)